 Description of Lepidium Meyenii Walp

 Details: Lepidium meyenii walp is an herbaceous, low-growing, rosette-like plant of frilly leaves with an enlarged tuberous fleshy underground organ formed by the taproot and the lower part of the hypocotyl.
 The plant grows to a height of 10-20cm.
 It’s root is 3-5cm in diameter and 15 cm in circumference at the widest point.
 Authorities do not agree whether the plant is a biennial or perennial plant.
 The plant matures about 8 months after planting.

 - The leaves of Lepidium meyenii form a low growing mat in a rosette form

 - The flowers appear in small clusters around the base of the plant

-- The fruit (roots) are hard in consistency and occur in colors ranging from yellow, cream, white, reddsish, red, light grey, black, to purple.
+- Maca Lepidium meyenii roots (fruit) are hard in consistency and occur in colors ranging from yellow, cream, white, reddish, red, light grey, black, to purple.
 This is the edible part of the plant

 Although the species has been grown at lower elevations in Germany and the U.S., in all occasions crops have failed to produce significantly sized roots.

 Ecology: Lepidium meyenii grows in intense sunlight, violent winds and below- freezing temperatures in poor rocky sedimentary soils of limestone and dark clay.
 It is a very resistant plant.
 Seeds are sown at the beginning of the rainy season (Sept-Nov) on freshly ploughed pasture.
 The crop matures in about 8 months and harvesting beings in May or June.
 After harvesting Lepidium meyenii is traditionally dried in the sun for 10-15 days and covered during the night to avoid rain and frost damage.
 The leaves are left on the plants during drying in order to produce sweeter roots.